-Ticket holders are being contacted and will automatically be transferred to the new date.
+Ticket holders have being contacted and have been automatically transferred to the new date.

 Ladysmith Black Mambazo are one of the world’s greatest and most distinctive vocal groups.
 For sixty years the legendary a cappella male choir have invoked the soul of South Africa with their intricate rhythms and harmonies and powerful, uplifting songs.